tonio73/GDELT-Explore/readme.md

 ## Connect to the cassandra cluster

-__Cqlsh__
+__CQLSH__

-You can access to the cassandra cluster with the console:
+You can access to the Cassandra cluster with the console:

 ```shell script
 $ ssh -i [path_to_pem] hadoop@[public_dns_instance]